- 01 The Disk Is Write Protected

 Usually, Disk Management or Windows File Explorer can format a device that is in a normal state.
 But if the storage device is in a special state, such as displaying as I/O device error, Windows was unable to complete the format, USB cannot be formatted, etc., you will need a professional all-in-one formatting tool.

-EaseUS Partition Master is capable of formatting your USB or pen drive, etc., from any the above logical errors.
-Besides USB flash drive, the program also allows you to format a write-protected SD card with the write protection error removed.
+EaseUS Partition Master is capable of formatting your USB or pen drive, etc., from any of the above logical errors.
+Besides a USB flash drive, the program also allows you to format a write-protected SD card after removing the write protection error.

 Here is the detailed guide: